 Most years, admission includes live entertainment, trick-or-treating candies for children and free carousel rides for everyone.
 However, things were different in 2021 because of COVID-19.
 Trick or treating and carousel rides did not take place.
 Unfortunately, the carousel rides are unavailable in 2022 as well.

 Tickets for 2022 are non-refundable and are available as of September 20th on the Shadbolt Centre website.

 During its short Halloween season, Burnaby Village is full of Halloween decorations.
 Most of the buildings are closed, but inside all the windows are great spooky displays.

-There isn’t much gore in the Halloween displays at Burnaby Village – except for maybe the brain desserts and eyeball cupcakes in the bakery window – just mostly scenes with skeletons having tea or knitting with friends, plus the odd cobwebby gravestone.
+There isn’t much gore in the Halloween displays at Burnaby Village – except for maybe the brain desserts and eyeball cupcakes in the bakery window – just mostly scenes with skeletons having tea or knitting with friends, plus the occasional cobwebby gravestone.